VitroPrime™ 3D Culture and Imaging Plate

 Anti-Floating and Anti- Rotation Technology Case 2:

-(A-E) Images indicate liver organoid growth over 30 days at the same location, cultured in VitroGel® ORGANOID in a 24-well VitroPrime™ 3D Culture and Imaging Plate.
+(A-E) Images show liver organoid growth over 30 days in VitroGel® ORGANOID 5 in VitroPrime™ 3D Culture and Imaging Plate (96-well plate).
+No

 Elite Optical Clarity Case 1: